-Description The property is a semi-detached bungalow.
-Accommodation Ground Floor: Entrance vestibule, Hallway, Lounge/ Kitchen, Bedroom, Ensuite Shower Room, Utility Area, Conservatory, Cloakroom.
-Gross Internal Floor Area (m2) Approximately 46m 2 .
-Neighbourhood and Location The property forms part of a mixed residential and commercial area in the town of Prestwick.
-The surrounding properties in the immediate vicinity are generally of a differing age, style and use.
-A range of typical local amenities can be found nearby.
-Age Approximately 125 years old.
-Weather It was sunny and dry, following generally mixed weather conditions.
+Description The property is a detached chalet villa.
+Accommodation Ground Floor: Entrance vestibule, Hallway, Lounge, Dining Room, 2 Bedrooms, Kitchen, Shower Room, Conservatory.
+Upper Floor: Landing, 2 Bedrooms.
+Gross Internal Floor Area (m2) Approximately 128m2.
+Neighbourhood and Location The property forms part of an established residential area in the town of Maybole.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found within the town.
+Age Approximately 65 years old.
+Weather It was overcast and dry, following generally mixed weather conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-There are chimney stacks of brick construction.
-These have render finishes.
+There is a chimney stack of brick construction.
+This has a render and pointed finish.
 There is a lead flashing at the base of the chimney.

 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and slated.
-Valleys are lined with lead materials.
-The flat roof of the extension is finished with felt or similar.
-Access to the roof space is available via a hatch in the hallway.
-The roof is of timber construction, with timber sarking.
+The roof is pitched and tiled.
+There is a dormer window at the rear, having a flat roof, overlaid in felt.
+Flashings around the dormer are formed in lead.
+There is timber cladding.
+Access to the roof space is available via hatches in upper floor bedroom and landing cupboards.
+The roof is of timber construction, with plaster board sarking.
 Insulation materials have been laid over and between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are of PVC material.
-Main Walls Visually inspected with the aid of binoculars where appropriate.
+The rainwater fittings are of PVC and cast iron materials Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone and brick construction, externally pointed and rendered.
+The walls are of cavity brick construction, externally rendered and brick faced.
 There is provision of sub floor ventilation via air vents and ground level.
-The extension walls are assumed to be of cavity brick construction, externally rendered.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.